 I’ve attached an infographic image to the end of this article that you can download and keep with you or share with others to help you remember all the details of the rule.

-If you want to find out more about the rules in soccer, check out my Easy to Understand Guide to the Rules of Soccer by clicking here.
+If you want to find out more about the rules in soccer, check out my Easy to Understand Guide to the Rules of Soccer.

-Or be inspired by looking through my list of the 100 Greatest Soccer Quotes Clicking here for the list.
+Or be inspired by looking through my list of the 100 Greatest Soccer Quotes.

 All the statements about the rules of soccer in this article can be found in the official Laws of the Game Document found here.